 From the first year to the last semester, neuroscience majors at Regis are engaged through outreach projects, local partner field visits, and hands-on research experiences.

-Recently, neuroscience students visited the Harvard Brain Tissue Resource Center at McLean Hospital in Belmont.
-Students heard a special lecture by former director Tim Wheelock and toured the brain bank where they had a chance to view healthy and diseased brain samples.
-They learned how important brain donation is for research into neurological and psychiatric disorders.
+Students have visited the Harvard Brain Tissue Resource Center at McLean Hospital in Belmont where they heard a special lecture by former director Tim Wheelock and toured the brain bank to view healthy and diseased brain samples.
+They saw first-hand the importance of brain donation for research into neurological and psychiatric disorders.